ilwookkim/cgNetwork/README.md

 # **cgNetwork**
-Gene co-expression network analysis by mutation status
+Weighted gene co-expression network analysis by mutation status

-## **Abstract**
-There are number of gene networks that regulates by mutation of transcription target genes in various cancer.
-This package aims to analyze the network of interesting gene under the certain mutation status.

 ## **Approach**
-In order to figure out these network, we analyze cancer RNAseq data from various database.
+There are number of novel gene co-expression networks that regulates by transcriptional regulation genes.
+This package aims to analyze these networks of interesting gene that possibly interacts with and regulated by transcriptional regulation genes.
+In order to figure out these network, we analyze RNAseq data in dynamic gene status model such as cancers that has significant deregulation of these processes.

-  1. Retrive RNAseq data from various database.
+  1. Retrive RNAseq data from various cancer database.
   1. RNAseq by **mutation_gene** mutation.
   1. Build network around **gene_of_interest**
   1. Comparison Network of **gene_of_interest** by mutation of **mutation_gene**